cloudfoundry/php-buildpack/README.md

   - [Wordpress]  A deployment of Wordpress that uses bound MySQL service
   - [CodeIgniter]  CodeIgniter tutorial application running on CF

+## Getting Help

+If you have questions, comments or need further help with the build pack you can post to the [vcap-dev] mailing list.
+It's a good place for posting question on all of the open source CloudFoundry components, like this build pack.
+Alternatively, if you're using Pivotal Web Services with the build pack, you could post to the [support forums].
+I keep an eye on both places.

+## Issues & Feature Requests

+This project is managed through Github.
+If you encounter any issues, bug or problems with the build pack please open an issue.
+Feature requests can also be submitted this way too.

 ## License

 The CloudFoundry PHP Build Pack is released under version 2.0 of the [Apache License].